tHREAt69/node-multi-hashing/README.md

 Recent Updates:
 * March 19th, 2018
-  * Enabled the Yescrypt, YescryptR16 and YescryptR32 algorithma.
+  * Enabled the Yescrypt, YescryptR16 and YescryptR32 algorithms.
 Currently testing R32 using Wavi, shares work.
   * C11 is now confirmed working with shares/payout using Dixicoin.
 * March 10th, 2018
   * Enabled the c11 algorithm.
 Currently testing using the Dixicoin testnet.